Mike-in-Maine/DataScience_MIT_Deep-Learning-Digit-recognition/README.md

 Dataset:
 Our dataset is present in .h5 format.
 We will use a subset of our dataset to save ourselves a lot of computation time.

-Please do not change the variable names to avoid hassles while executing the code.
-You can raise your issues on the project discussion forum on Olympus.
+This is for demonstration only.